Frequently Asked Questions

 1. What is SACSCOC?

-SACS is the acronym for the Southern Association of Colleges and Schools.
-SACS is one of six regional accrediting associations in the United States and the accrediting body for 11 Southern states (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia) and Latin America.
-You may visit the SACS home page at http://sacscoc.org/genaccproc.asp for more information.
+SACSCOC is the acronym for the Southern Association of Colleges and Schools.
+SACSCOC is one of six regional accrediting associations in the United States and the accrediting body for 11 Southern states (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia) and Latin America.
+You may visit the SACSCOC home page at http://sacscoc.org/genaccproc.asp for more information.

 3. What are the accrediting standards used by SACSCOC?

 The accrediting standards used by the Commission on Colleges are contained in the handbook, Principles of Accreditation.

 4. What must a college do to be reaccredited?

 There are 2 major tasks: